Floraville

 AreaSearch assessment of residential development drivers sees a low level of activity in Floraville, placing the area among the bottom 25% of areas assessed nationally

-Floraville averaged 2 approvals per year between January 2016 and December 2020, resulting in a total of 14 dwellings over this five-year period.
-This low level of development activity reflects the rural nature of Floraville, where housing needs are typically specific to the local area rather than driven by broader market demand.
-Due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Floraville experienced limited development activity between 2016-2020 with an average of two approvals per year, resulting in 14 dwellings over this five-year period.
+This low level reflects its rural nature where development is driven by local housing needs rather than broader market demand.
+The small number of approvals means individual projects can significantly impact annual growth and relativity statistics.

 Compared to Rest of NSW and national patterns, Floraville shows significantly less construction activity.
-New building activity in Floraville consists of 50.0% detached houses and 50.0% attached dwellings, marking a significant shift from the current housing pattern of 89.0% houses.
-This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
-The location has approximately 300 people per dwelling approval, indicating a low density market.
-With population projections showing stability or decline, Floraville is expected to experience reduced housing demand pressures in the future, benefiting potential buyers.
+New building activity was equally split between detached houses (50%) and attached dwellings (50%), marking a shift from the existing 89% house dominance, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The area has approximately 300 people per dwelling approval, indicating a low density market.
+With population projections showing stability or decline, Floraville is expected to have reduced housing demand pressures, benefiting potential buyers.

 With population projections showing stability or decline, Floraville should see reduced housing demand pressures, benefiting potential buyers.